polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/off-chain-features.md

 For more information on how to use off-chain workers in your next runtime development project, please refer to our [Development Guide](../runtime/off-chain-workers).

+## Off-Chain Storage

+As its name indicated, the storage is not stored on-chain.
+It can be accessed (both read and write) by on-chain logic and off-chain worker threads.
+This storage is not populated among the blockchain network and does not need to have consensus computation over.

+As an off-chain worker thread is being spawned off during each block import, there could be more than one off-chain worker thread running at any given time.
+So, similar to any multi-threaded programming environment, there are also utilities to [mutex lock](https://en.wikipedia.org/wiki/Lock_(computer_science)) the storage when accessing them for data consistency.

+Off-chain storage serves as a bridge for various off-chain worker threads to communicate to each others and between off-chain and on-chain logics.

-# Off-Chain Indexing
+## Off-Chain Indexing

 Storage in the context of blockchain is mostly about on-chain state.
 But it is expensive (as it is populated to each node in the network) and not recommended for historical or user-generated data which grow indefinitely over time.

-Luckily every Substrate node comes with off-chain database also.
+Luckily every Substrate node comes with off-chain storage also.
 One of the main use cases is to be used together with off-chain workers mentioned above.
-In addition, Substrate also includes a feature called "off-chain indexing", which allows the runtime to write directly to the off-chain database independently from OCWs.
+In addition, Substrate also includes a feature called "off-chain indexing", which allows the runtime to write directly to the off-chain storage independently from OCWs.
 Nodes have to opt-in for persistency of this data via `--enable-offchain-indexing` flag when starting up the Substrate node.